FMFluke/PWP-EMSE/meetings.md

 ### Action points
 *List here the actions points discussed with assistants*

-Add test coverage, Discussed about the functionalities needed to be implemented for the final deliverables.
-And started working on it.
+Mika advised us to add test coverage, and discussed about the functionalities needed to be implemented for the final deliverables and we started working on it.

 ### Comments from staff
 *ONLY USED BY COURSE STAFF: Additional comments from the course staff*